pkmital/MTEC-498-698A-01-Algorithmic-Sound/s01-introduction/readme.md

 <a name="challenges"></a>
 ## Challenges?

-* Dynamic
+* Dynamic: we want an algorithm that allows us to explore many outputs.
-* Narrative
+* Narrative: we want to be able to develop a story, relate the ideas the algorithm tries to portray in the result.
-* Long term structure
+* Long term structure: we want to be able to relate ideas over longer periods of time, not just instants of time.
-* Coupling interaction
+* Coupling interaction: we want to be able to allow users/viewers/listeners to change the process.
-* Overcoming 1:1 correlation with audio/vision
+* Overcoming 1:1 correlation with audio/vision: we want to be able to allow the design of sound to follow trajectories that build continuity across changes in visual media.
-* Beyond "one-size-fits-all" approaches
+* Beyond "one-size-fits-all" approaches: we want to understand the constraints of our work.

 <a name="application-fields"></a>
 ## Application Fields